Royce-rz/AMLS_assignment23_24-/AMLS_23-24_SN23124460/README.md

 2. Get all the environment requirement and go to 'main.py'
 ## Requirements

 To run this project, your environment need to include Python 3.11.5 and several packages.
-The `environment.yml` file in this repository lists all the necessary dependencies.
 The project requires the following packages:
 - numpy
 - warning